 Pubertal Developmental Scale.
 Puberty was assessed by using Pubertal Developmental Scale (Petersen et al., 1988).
 The self-report scale consists of 5 items, which focus on the development of secondary sexual characteristics.
 The first three items ask about body growth in height, pubic hair and skin changes, which are for both sexes.
 Then it is followed by the items for facial hair, deepening of the voice for boys only, and breast development and menarche for girls only.
-Except menarche question (a dichotomy), the five pubertal items use 4 rating points Likert scale starting from 1 there is no development, 2 developments have barely begun, 3 development was definitely underway, and 4 development was already completed.
+Except menarche question (a dichotomy), the five pubertal items use 4 rating points Likert scale starting from 1 there is no development, 2 development was already completed.
 The girls were asked also to indicate whether they experienced menarche or not.
 Those who experienced menarche, reported it in months and in years.
 The measure was internally consistent (girls $\alpha = 0.67$; boys $\alpha = 0.74$), indicating acceptable reliability.
 The pubertal development score was computed by summing across the five items to obtain a total score; the sum of the scores on the five indicators was divided by five in order to preserve the original (1-4) metric.

 Body Mass Index.
-Body Mass Index (BMI) was calculated using weight in kg and height in m reported by participants: BMI = weight (kg)/ [height (m)]2.
+Body Mass Index (BMI) was calculated using weight in kg and height in m reported by participants: $BMI = weight (kg)/ [height (m)]^2$.